pyeventsourcing/eventsourcing/docs/topics/user_guide/cassandra.rst

             self.close()

-The Cassandra application can be used in exactly the same way as the SQLAlchemy application.
+The Cassandra application can be used in exactly the same way as the example application.

 .. code:: python